 Mines are loved by proponents and governments, seen as beacons of prosperity and often fast-tracked through the very assessment, regulation and monitoring procedures that would have improved them.
-But eventually all mines become orphans, because while humanity is great at digging holes, we have a growing legacy of abandoned, troublesome and downright dangerous sites.
+But the impacts from mines are often unrecognized because while humanity is great at digging holes, we still have a poor understanding of how that impacts on the people that surround them and the environments they depend on.

-This page includes a report for the UNEP on tailings dams disasters and articles/reports from MPI’s long-term focus on mining legacies.
-An approach used to more honestly evaluate old and new mines.
+This page includes a recent (July 2021) article which is a synthesis of a special issue on mining legacies, a report for the UNEP on tailings dams disasters, a chapter on the environmental impacts of mines in Western Australia and articles/reports from MPI’s long-term focus on mining legacies – An approach we started using to more honestly evaluate old and new mines.

 Mine Tailings Storage: Safety Is No Accident